Some halting problems for abelian sandpiles are undecidable in dimension three

-\begin{subsection}{Wait gates and {\sc and} and {\sc or} gates.} We begin with the so-called {\sc wait-2} and {\sc wait-1} gates shown in Figure \ref{2gat}.
+\begin{subsection}{Wait gates and {\sc and} and {\sc or} gates} We begin with the so-called {\sc wait-2} and {\sc wait-1} gates shown in Figure \ref{2gat}.

-The {\sc wait-2} gate waits for two wires to topple, and then topples the third wire.
+The {\sc wait-2} gate waits for two wires to topple, and then topples the third wire, whichever one that is.
 The {\sc wait-1} gate waits for one wire to topple, and then topples the other two.
-This isn't what we want: the logical {\sc and} gate waits for its {\it input} wires to topple and then topples the {\it output} wire, without affecting the other input wire.
+This isn't what we want, of course.
+The logical {\sc and} gate waits for its {\it input} wires to topple and then topples the {\it output} wire, without affecting the other input wire.
 Similarly, the {\sc or} gate waits for one input wire and then topples the output wire.
 We need some way to keep the gate from affecting the input wires.

 This is accomplished by the {\sc diode} below.